A Computational Fluid Dynamics MacroModel for the Design of Bed Adsorbers: Introduction

 Fixed-bed adsorption systems, in particular, are highly valued for their operational simplicity, robustness, and adaptability to a wide range of flow and concentration conditions.
 However, the effective design and optimization of such systems hinge on a deep understanding of the coupled phenomena governing adsorption, which include mass transfer, fluid dynamics, heat effects, and sorbent kinetics.

 Numerical modeling and simulations have been rapidly progressing in the last years.
-For example, Artificial Intelligence is a promising window for future chemical engineering technologies \cite{Aoming2025}.
-The development of fractal dynamics models for adsorption is also very promising \cite{Zhang2025,Zhou2025}.
-In the context of physics-based numerical modeling and simulation, computational fluid dynamics (CFD) has emerged as a powerful tool to simulate the transient and spatially varying nature of these processes.
+For example, Artificial Intelligence is a promising window for {future chemical engineering technologies \cite{Aoming2025, kashefi2021point}}.
+The development of fractal dynamics models for adsorption is also very promising \cite{Zhang2025,Zhou2025}. {Adsorption modeling has been also developing for solutes adsorption.
+For example, Meng et al. (2026) \cite{meng2026reactive} investigated through modeling and simulations the reactive dispersion dynamics in packed tube flow with wall adsorption and desorption.} In the context of physics-based numerical modeling and simulation, computational fluid dynamics (CFD) has emerged as a powerful tool to simulate the transient and spatially varying nature of these processes.
 In the last decade, CFD-based models have increasingly been developed in attempts to better predict the local dynamic behavior of adsorption kinematics and temperature front transport within fixed packed beds.
 Verbruggen et al. 2016 \cite{verbruggen2016cfd} demonstrated the capability of CFD to simulate gas-phase transport and reaction phenomena in catalytic and adsorptive systems.
 Kasai et al. 2023 \cite{kasai2023cfd} and Gautier et al. 2018 \cite{gautier2018pressure,GAUTIER2018314} developed CFD models for PSA to predict the adsorption rate in packed beds of granular activated carbon.
 Ramos et al. 2024 \cite{ramos2024cfd} developed a CFD model is validated with experimental measurements of adsorption of CO\textsubscript{2} in-gas mixtures employing packed beds of Zeolite-13X.

-The strength of CFD lies in its ability to resolve local gradients in temperature, pressure, and concentration, information that is difficult to obtain experimentally and often neglected in lumped-parameter or one-dimensional (1D) adsorption models \cite{HWANG1995}.
+The strength of CFD lies in its ability to resolve local gradients in temperature, pressure, and concentration, information that is difficult to obtain experimentally and often neglected in lumped-parameter or one-dimensional (1D) adsorption models \cite{HWANG1995,da1999general}.
 The research progress in this field underlined that three-dimensional (3D) simulations are essential when realistic prediction of local gas dynamics and heat transfer is needed, particularly in beds with non-conventional shapes \cite{ben2017multicomponent} or multi-dimensional heat loss paths.
 In adsorption-based CO\textsubscript{2} capture systems, understanding such local effects is vital for enhancing breakthrough curves and reducing maximum temperature local spikes, for enhanced bed efficiency and increased productivity.